Internet DRAFT - draft-hajjeh-tls-identity-protection

 suite's key exchange algorithm, and any negotiated extensions.

 2.1.
-Certificate and CertificateVerify encryption
+Certificate and CertificateVerify protection

 If the server selects one of the cipher suites defined in this

-the CertificateVerify messages.
+the Certificate and the CertificateVerify messages.

 The encryption and MAC algorithms are determined by the cipher_suite

-selected by the server and revealed in the server hello message.
+selected by the server and revealed in the ServerHello message.

 The keys for the symmetric encryption and MAC are derived from the